Pig World

 Sponsored by Livetec, the hour-long webinar – which is still available to watch – began by setting out the current ASF disease picture, with 15 countries in Europe reporting cases over the past two months, alone.

-NPA chief policy adviser Katie Jarvis highlighted how ongoing outbreaks in Germany, since 2020, Italy, since 2022, and, more recently, in Spain, show just how easy it is for the virus to get into country – but how difficult it is to get rid it.
+NPA chief policy adviser Katie Jarvis highlighted how ongoing outbreaks in Germany, since 2020, Italy, since 2022, and, more recently, in Spain, show just how easy it is for the virus to get into country – but how difficult it is to get rid of.

 The consequences of an outbreak for major pig producing countries is huge – at one point, Italy was losing €20m a month in lost exports, let alone the direct impact on affected farms and indirect impact of ASF restrictions.